keeanalbao/cse15l-lab-reports/lab3.md

 ```

 In this second codeblock, I only searched for the *text* files that had a max depth of 3 relative to `stringsearch`.
+This is useful because it allows the user to only search for paths that weren't any deeper than desired and that had a specific name, making it easier to search for.

 ```
 [cs15lsp23ln@ieng6-202]:~:447$ find stringsearch/ -maxdepth 3 -name "*.txt"